psychemedia/sin-eater-resources/src/_missed_opportunities_pre-1830.md

 ```

+The fragment regarding sin-eating also appears on pp.222-3 of [*The Gentleman's Magazine 1822-03: Vol 92](https://archive.org/details/sim_gentlemans-magazine_1822-03_92/page/222/mode/2up), in a column on *Popular Customs and Superstitions in Herefordshore.
+[From Mr. Fosbroke's "Ariconensia."]*, p220-223, continued from earlier in that volume.

 Although probably relevant to our story, there is also mention, again via Popular Antiquities, of a custom involving the casting of half-eater bread in the path of wedding party by a "deserted female":

 > Formerly flowers were strewed before young couples, in their way to church.
 The author once saw a malicious caricature of this custom.
 Nosegays of rue enclosing a piece of half-eaten bread and butter were dropt in the church-path and porch by a deserted female, in order to denote an unhappy wedding.
 Stephens, in his plaine Country Bridegroom, p.
 353, says "He shews neere affinity betwixt Marriage and Hanging ; and to that purpose, he provides a great Nosegay, and shakes hands with every one he meets, as if he were now preparing for a condemned man's voyage.
 [Popular Antiq. ii.
 48]